danielhrisca/asammdf/documentation/index.rst

 Features
 --------

+* create new mdf files from scratch
+* append new channels
-* read sorted and unsorted MDF v3 and v4 files
+* read unsorted MDF v3 and v4 files
+* filter a subset of channels from original mdf file
+* cut measurement to specified time interval
+* convert to different mdf version
+* export to Excel, HDF5, Matlab and CSV
+* merge multiple files sharing the same internal structure
+* read and save mdf version 4.10 files containing zipped data blocks
+* full support (read, append, save) for maps (multidemsional array channels, ie. mdf version 3 channel dependencies and mdf version 4 channel arrays and structure channel composition)
+* add and extract attachments for mdf version 4

 * files are loaded in RAM for fast operations
 * handle large files (exceeding the available RAM) using *load_measured_data* = *False* argument
 * extract channel data, master channel and extra channel information as *Signal* objects for unified operations with v3 and v4 files
 * time domain operation using the *Signal* class

     * Pandas data frames are good if all the channels have the same time based
-    * usually a measuremetn will have channels from different sources at different rates
+    * usually a measurement will have channels from different sources at different rates
     * the *Signal* class facilitates operations with such channels

-* remove data group by index or by specifing a channel name inside the target data group
-* append new channels
-* filter a subset of channels from original mdf file
-* cut measurement to specified time interval
-* convert to different mdf version
-* export to Excel, HDF5, Matlab and CSV
-* merge multiple files sharing the same internal structure
-* add and extract attachments
-* mdf 4.10 zipped blocks

 Major features not implemented (yet)
 ------------------------------------